Submit your application and background information to join our team!

-The Elkhart County Sheriff’s Department is in search of qualified men and women looking for a career in corrections as well as an opportunity to serve the community, keep citizens safe, and truly change people’s lives.
+The Elkhart County Sheriff’s Office is in search of qualified men and women looking for a career in corrections as well as an opportunity to serve the community, keep citizens safe, and truly change people’s lives.
 Our corrections employees have a new facility in which to work, and Elkhart County is using cutting-edge technology and new methods to help inmates turn their lives around.

 In conjunction with 90 other corrections officers, those hired will work together to enforce rules and maintain order within the correctional facility while interacting with inmates.
 On average, the Elkhart County Correctional Facility houses approximately 800 inmates that have been incarcerated for crimes ranging from non-violent misdemeanors to serious and violent felonies.
 Our corrections officers are tasked with a variety of responsibilities while on duty.
 These tasks include, but are not limited to performing booking and release functions, which include fingerprints, pictures, property inventory, bond processing as well as performing floor-monitoring duties, including: ward checks, inspections, meal distribution, and distributing authorized medications to inmates.
 Other duties include, but are not limited to, operating a control room, incorporating multi-tasking skills to manage several monitors as well as the computer system by answering call buttons and responding to inmates.